How to Wrap Your Hands for Boxing Beginners

 How often should I wash my hand wraps?

-My wraps feel too tight inside my gloves.
-What should I do?
+My wraps feel too tight inside my gloves—what now?